 What is low-impact living?

 There are those who advocate taking high-impact living further – accelerating growth and technology to colonise the universe, in case the Earth becomes uninhabitable.
 We don’t think it’s wise to destroy the biosphere of the only planet we know for sure has one, in an attempt to get to other planets.
 But we’re not anti-technology either.
 We can choose the best of all ages – natural homes, local organic food, internet and solar panels.
-But we don’t need nuclear power, genetic modification, space travel and high-tech weaponry, which are not ‘convivial’, they promote growth, only benefit the few and create more problems than they (are supposed to) solve.
+But we don’t need nuclear power, genetic modification, space travel and high-tech weaponry, which are not ‘convivial’, promote perpetual growth, only benefit the few and create more problems than they (are supposed to) solve.

 It’s not about ‘prepping’ either, which is individualistic, and usually includes hoarding weapons and ammunition to protect resources from others.
 We’re advocating self-reliance, but within a context of mutual aid and commons provisioning.
 Low-impact living will be more difficult for some than others – but there’s something that everyone can do.